 - Marcus Francis is a celebrity hairstylist.
 His clients include Julianne Moore, Emma Roberts, and Olivia Colman.

-- Kim Kimble is a stylist to the stars: Beyoncé, Shakira, and Zendaya, among others.
+- Kim Kimble is a stylist to stars such as Beyoncé, Shakira, and Zendaya, among others.
 She is also the owner and creator of her eponymous haircare brand.

-- Anastasia Stylianou is an internationally acclaimed hairstylist and creative and artistic director of Umberto Giannini.
-She is the founder of Rehab Styling and is a specialist in curly hair.
+- Anastasia Stylianou is an internationally acclaimed hairstylist and creative and artistic director.
+She is a specialist in curly hair.

 No matter your texture—curly hair included—there is a fringe for you.
 According to Stylianou, "Curly bangs totally work.
 They're great if you prefer a little softness around the face, or you like to wear your hair up and you still want to keep it interesting."

 A long side fringe like Emma Stone's is seriously versatile; you can wear it swept to the side or parted down the center if you want to disguise it.
-Francis instructs applying a shine glaze (we're fans of Vivid by Oscar Blandi, $12) on wet hair mixed with Better Natured Heat Styling Lotion ($22) before blowdrying.
+Francis instructs applying a shine glaze on wet hair mixed with Better Natured Heat Styling Lotion ($22) before blowdrying.
 This will lend a beautiful finish with plenty of fullness and piecey-ness, he notes.

 Actress Hannah Britland shows how great this hair length looks on curly hair.
 We're totally into the barely-there fringe too.
 According to Kimble, "Curly hair tends to shrink up so keep hair and layers longer and avoid short and choppy layers to keep the hair looking flowy.
 These longer layers work best for anyone with 4a to 4c curls."

 Tyra Banks takes the ombré trend to the next level with her pink gradient tresses.
 To get her look, deep side part hair and then curl sections away from your face.

 Tracee Ellis Ross